 Teachers are indispensable within the teaching - learning process.
-Hence, they constitute a majorinput in the accomplishment of educational goals and objectives in all nations.
+Hence, they constitute a major input in the accomplishment of educational goals and objectives in all nations.
 In India, teacher education has been bedeviled with a lot of challenges in the modern day technology of imparting knowledge in the teaching and learning process.
-In today's Indian educational systemInformation and Communication Technology (ICT) is relatively a very new development.
-It plays a significant role in teacher education.
-Hence, the objective of this paper is to discuss the prospects ofICT in teacher education as well as its challenges in India.
-The findings via descriptive research revealed that many teachers in India are not using ICT facilities in teaching learning process due to some challenges which include high exorbitant price of ICT facilities, lack of knowledge to using technology, lack of infrastructures in the areas of electricity supply, lack of adequate trained manpower for the development, maintenance and operation of ICT facilities, lack of commitment on the part of government towards the development ofICT, inadequate funding of internet connectivity and lukewarm attitude of many teachers to be computer literate among others.
+Information and Communication Technology (ICT) is relatively a very new development in Indian educational system.
+ICT plays a significant role in teacher education.
+Hence, the objective of this paper is to discuss the prospects of ICT in teacher education as well as its challenges in India.
+The findings via descriptive research revealed that many teachers in India are not using ICT facilities in teaching learning process due to some challenges which include high exorbitant price of ICT facilities, lack of infrastructures in the areas of electricity supply, lack of adequate trained manpower for the development, maintenance and operation of ICT facilities, lack of commitment on the part of government towards the development of ICT, inadequate funding of internet connectivity and lukewarm attitude of many teachers to be computer literate among others.
 This paper proffers some probable ways of improving ICT in teacher education in India.
-It concludes that the importance of ICT in teacher education to improve the quality of teaching and learning process in schools cannot be overemphasized.
+It concludes that the importance of ICT in teacher education to improve the quality of teaching and learning process in schools cannot be over-emphasized.